 There are many options to learn Microblading.
 It’s a hot (and new) beauty practice right now so training is costly and ranges from $3,000 to upwards of $6,000 (and not all supplies are included).
 They claim that after the course you should easily make over $30,000 a month but that would mean you’ll need to generate clients.
 I highly recommend World Microblading because their process was very easy, sanitary and quick.

 Thanks for tuning in!
 Have you ever had microblading done?
 Tell me more about it!
-Questions or comments are welcome in the comments section of this post.
+Feel free to e-mail me if you have any questions.